 There are three "common approaches to value" which helps the real estate appraiser arrive at this opinion or estimate.

-One of the processes in use is the Cost Approach, which is what it would cost to restore the improvements to the home, less the depreciation and physical deterioration, plus the land value.
+One of the methods is the Cost Approach - which is what it would cost to replace the improvements, minus physical deterioration and other factors, plus the land value.

-One of the least common approaches in appraising houses is the Income Approach, which is commonly used to determine the market value of a property based on what an investor would pay based on the capital produced by the property.
+One of the least common approaches in appraising houses is the Income Approach, which is commonly used to figure the value of a property based on what an investor would pay based on the capital produced by the building.

 If you are applying for a loan.

 To give you a negotiating tool when purchasing real estate.